PrestaShop/docs/src/content/1.7/development/components/grid/_index.md

 {% include '@PrestaShop/Admin/Common/Grid/grid_panel.html.twig' with {'grid': productsGrid} %}
 ```

-It is possible to include provided template and modify some parts of it or you can create your own template to render
+It is possible to include the provided template and modify some parts of it, or you can create your own template to render the Grid.
-Grid.

 ## Workflows